Guitar branding. A market study.

 This apparent nod to the past isn’t observable with Martin & Co. alone.
 Take for instance this advertisement for the Gibson Les Paul, honoring the 1959 model:

 Typically, celebrity endorsements get a bad rap.
 The danger is if they are the sole reason why to buy a product, then that product is tied to that celebrity.
 Papa John’s, for example, better hope founder and spokesperson John Schnatter doesn’t get into any trouble.
-(Think Jared Fogle and Subway.)
+(Jared Fogle and Subway.)

 But there positive examples, including Michael Jordan and the Air Jordans that defined Nike as being about winning.

-Yet there is a an even deeper connection between the company producing the guitar, the celebrities endorsing them, and the consumer: that connection can be found within the heritage of the company.
+Yet there is a an even deeper connection between the company producing the guitar, the celebrities endorsing them, and the consumer: the heritage of the company.

 Consider the following grab from the Guild guitar website:

 In both of these instances, Guild guitar branding has used its heritage to seep into the heart of the musically conscious consumer.
-It is banking on the fact that you will want to buy a guitar that has history on its side and one that the legends of their respective genres have had by their side too.
+It is banking on the fact that you will want to buy a guitar that has history on its side.
+One that the legends of their respective genres have had by their side too.

 Similarly, the middle to upper tiered guitar Alvarez highlights the celebrities it has sponsored as well as the professional musicians who have made it their guitar of choice.
 Take a look at the list of musical legends who have or did use it: Johnny Cash, Paul McCartney, Carlos Santana, and CS&N, to name just a few.

 This is another component of guitar branding.
 With the construction of any instrument, there is great artistry at hand.
-With guitars, craftsmen search the world over for ideal and sustainable wood that can be molded in such precise and caring way that it resonates profoundly with musicians.
+With guitars, craftsmen search the world over for ideal and sustainable wood.
+They look for wood to mold in such a precise and caring way that it resonates profoundly with musicians.

 It’s not surprising then that, in the “About Us” section on the Taylor guitar website, you can find a sentence that reads: “Outstanding playability, flawless craftsmanship, and stunning aesthetics are just a few of the reasons that many of today’s leading musicians make Taylor their guitar of choice.”